Eliza Dushku: Health

 Dushku has said that she has attention deficit hyperactivity disorder (ADHD).
 She announced in December 2011 that she switched to a vegan diet after watching the documentary Forks Over Knives.
 In December 2014, she said she was no longer a vegetarian.
 On March 7, 2017, Dushku attended a Youth Summit on Opioid Awareness, where she revealed that she was a recovering alcoholic and drug addict, having begun drinking and abusing drugs at the age of 14.
-She said her addictions were at one point so serious that her brother forbade her from being left alone with her niece, his daughter Sofia, and that she was eight-and-a-half years sober.
+She said her addictions were at one point so serious that her brother forbade her from being left alone with her niece, his daughter Sofia, and that she had been sober for eight-and-a-half years.